steel99xl/SimpleStock/README.md

 The Python version can give you the most information

-The C++ version is faster but can manage PortfoloiFiles
+The C++ version is faster but and manage PortfoloiFiles but only give basic ticker information

 # Requirements
 ## General